 In this program the parent is responsible for curricular choices while ensuring that the program is consistent with the student learning outcomes listed in the Alberta Regulation 145/2006 Home Education Regulation.
 Assessment is parent-directed according to the child’s needs.

-All parents of students registered in the Home Schooling Program by September 30 will be eligible to receive supplemental funding, (Alberta Regulation 126/99) to augment their learning.
+All parents of students registered in the Home Education Program by September 30 will be eligible to receive supplemental funding, (Alberta Regulation 126/99) to augment their learning.

-This funding is in addition to the many services available at CBE Homeschooling and will allow parents to access resources, services, facilities, and supplies not directly provided by CBe-learn.
+This funding is in addition to the many services available at CBE Home Education and will allow parents to access resources, services, facilities, and supplies not directly provided by CBE Home Education (Windsor Park).

 Student must be registered by Sept.
 30 to be entitled to funding.

-Parents are responsible for educational costs and may submit receipts between Nov.
-1 to May 1 for reimbursement for the current school year.
+Parents are responsible for educational costs and may submit receipts between November 1 to April 5 for reimbursement for the current school year.
+You can learn more about reimbursements

 Frequently Asked Questions

-These classes are project based classes.
+These classes are subject based classes.
 Students will gain the knowledge regarding curriculum outcomes in class and further explore these topics with projects on their own time.

-How will my child in the blended program be assessed?
+How will my child in the shared responsibility program be assessed?

 Your child will be assessed in a variety of informal and formal ways.
 A mid-year and a final assessment will be completed by the parent and facilitator and placed in the student's file.